jschr/form-provider/README.md

 ## Validation

-This library currently doesn't provide any built in validation functions for you, only an API to provide your own.
+This lib currently doesn't provide any validation functions out of the box, only an API to provide your own.
 Validation functions are simply functions that accept the current value and return a promise.
-You can pass in one or an array of validation functions to the `<Field>` component.
+Pass in a single validation function or an array to the `<Field>` component.
 The form won't submit until all validation functions are resolved.

 ```js
 import React from 'react'